harrylaou/sbt-cake/README.md

 The following configuration settings can be modified in projects that enable this plugin:
 * `dockerRepository` (set to the value of `DOCKER_REPOSITORY` or the project name) - used to define where the container will be published

+The following configuration settings can be modified in projects that enable this plugin:
+* `dockerPublishTags`  (empty by default) - allows extra tags to be added to the docker:publish other than `latest` and `version`.

 ### SBT Tasks